muenchhausen/gradle-docker-plugin-sample/README.md

 gradle-docker-plugin-sample DRAFT
 =================================

-a beginners java hello world sample for the [gradle-docker-plugin] (https://github.com/bmuschko/gradle-docker-plugin) Version 0.71.
+a beginners java-hello-world-sample for the [gradle-docker-plugin] (https://github.com/bmuschko/gradle-docker-plugin) Version 0.71.
+It includes
-This hello world sample includes
 * some steps for first time setup of boot2docker
 * shows how to build a docker image for a hello-world-java-application using gradle
 * run the docker image